aocoronel/blog/_pages/about.md

 ---
-title: About
+title: About me
 ---

 ## $ whoami

-I'm quite a minimalist person, who loves to try digital tools, that are simple, and make some myself.

-I take programming as a hobby, and mostly of my handcraft goes towards terminal applications.

-By the way, I wouldn't have the eager to make anything about tech, if I didn't use Linux (I use Arch, by the way).
-The reason is simple: you have control and freedom to do anything.

-Beyond that, I'm currently a Veterinary Medicine undergraduate, who has a very long journey along the way.

-Note that any of my post aren't an ultimate source of truth.
-I'll try to bring other sources to reinforce my point of view, when possible.
-For subjetive posts, I'll make it clear that it is subjective, thus do not take it too serious.
+I'm a programmer by hobby, who writes CLIs for Linux.
+I love to try either old or new technologies.

+I like to talk about Linux, programming and software.

+## The Blog

+I believe that notes are almost useless, except for one type of note: Opinionated and/or original.
+Either if we are right or wrong, sharing is also learning.

+Keeping this in mind, do not expect my posts are neutral and provide technical analysis with educational purposes-only.
+This would be relevant for documentation, educational books and articles, where we care about facts, not opinions.

+However, I'll try to provide references to the knowledge I got, so you can take your own conclusions.

+Why write a blog?
+It serves as a reflection, allows me to broaden my view about things, and usually I find new pathways by writing.

+The blog design has been made by me, and is powered by `pandoc`, the tool I use to convert markdown to HTML.
+This blog doesn't uses JavaScript, and has been made with simplicity in mind.

 ## Philosophies

-I believe that the most simple things, the simplest projects and the tiny tools are the most efficient.
-It’s strange how the technology evolved to a bloated ecosystem whenever you look.
-That’s why I embrace the command line!
-Despise its simplicity of handling only text, it holds an immense power and infinite extensibility.

 The minimalism is something I find out to be the way.
 It just feels right anywhere you apply it, but nothing too extreme.
+I would rather say simplicity is the key, since minimalism is something very subjective.
 But, of course, there is no right way of doing anything.

 I praise many extensible tools, because they are not complete.
 By that, I mean there is no museum to walk through.
 You build your own museum by extending them to fit your needs.
 In other words, it's an incentive to creation.
-If it was all about consuming, you wouldn't be reading this right now.
-I would be surely be too busy reading someone's else content instead.

-I'm not shackled by social media, doom scrolling or by algorithm suggestions, but not immune.
+I'm not shackled by social media, doom scrolling or by algorithm suggestions, but not immune (sometimes I find gold mines).
 I simply consume what I intend to.
 I'm free from the very known villain called smartphone.
 It's my tool, and not the opposite.

-I believe knowledge should be accessible for all.
+I believe knowledge should be accessible to all.
 That's why this blog will never serve contents behind a paywall.

 ## My Work

-Currently building simple scripts that solves common problems, without the extra bloat.

-## My Goal

-My goal is to show how the tiny things are worth more.
+I write scripts, programs and libraries with emphasis in simplicity and clarity.

+I've written several personal scripts, which some I've expanded for a general usage.
+I've written many cheap and simple alternatives to other tools that does the same thing.

+Most of my work goes around task automation, which is powered by languages like C and Shell, mostly, and other niche projects written in Rust, Python and Go.

+My projects have a pattern.
+They offer you freedom so you can use them the way you want.
+And also decentralized, so you are not locked in to services and subscriptions.
+I've written all for personal use, and if you ever got a benefited by using them, let me know!

 ## AI

+I'm opinionated about AI, but I'm almost an hypocrite to tell you what I think.

-I cannot tell I did not use AI, and I cannot say I don't use.
+First, I cannot tell you I don't use AI, but at least I know it's not a thinking thing neither omniscient as many may imagine.

-Having that said, the contents from my posts are never going to be AI generated, this includes all text and images (except for the logo).
+Second, AI sucks.

+Having that said, I believe creative work should be original, written, drawn and spoken with the mistakes.
+I get really upset people would write blog posts, create videos or whatever other way of sharing content fully generated by AI.
+So, this blog is never going to be AI generated.
+No text, image or else.

+## Some questions

+**Do you use social media?**

+Currently I do not.
+This may or may not change in the future.

+The major problem of having social media, is that there are many platforms.
+Then, trying to stay tuned with all is extremely exhaustive.

+**Do you vibe code?**

+Yes, and no. I do usually ask AI to teach me how to do something, and I take the rest.
+Usually through Chatbots, and not by an agent.

+**Why write CLIs?**

+CLIs are easy to make, and they're nature also makes it easy to script.

+I may start to make TUIs in the future though.
+And may also try, at least once, to make a GUI.

+For my experience with making websites, this is certainly something I don't like to do.

+**Why Linux?**

+It's just a kernel!
+Everything you see about servers and desktops is all what creativity can do.

+**What software do you use?**

+I have a [page](./programs.html) just for that.

+**Why programming as a hobby?**

+Programming just like playing an instrument, painting a drawing, or writing a book, it is all about creativity.
+What feels different about programming is that what you make stays with you.

+The technology is everywhere, and putting yourself in the place of the programmer also gives you the debugging knowledge to solve issues, even for software you have not written.